jbwittner/myGuild/README.md

 A docker-file to generate the development environment is available.
 The different SQL query are available to prepare the database.

-Finally a vagrant file are available to prepare a VM with docker and the database.
+Finally, a vagrant file are available to prepare a VM with docker and the database.

 ## Requirements (development)